sppmacd/midiplayer/README.md

     * Particle properties (count, size, glow size)
     * Label font, fade time
     * And more...
+* Marking timestamps that you can use for configuration
+* WIP: Inserting custom events (so that you can make e.g. subtitles)
+    * Only TextEvents are supported
+* Changing styling when the track is playing (e.g at some time)

 Only Linux is supported as the target platform for now.

-Things that I (want to) work on:
+## Things that I (want to) work on

-* Other platforms
+* Other platforms than Linux
-* Inserting custom events (so that you can make e.g. subtitles)
-* Changing styling when the track is playing (e.g at some time or when a key is pressed)
 * Customization of video format (framerate, resolution,...)
+* Event triggers (so you can change styling when e.g a piano key is pressed)

 ![Defaults](./docs/screenshots/defaults.png)
 ![Selectors](./docs/screenshots/selectors.png)

-The app is still in development, it has probably many dumb bugs and is definitely not fully functional.
+The app is still in development.
+It probably contains many dumb bugs and is definitely not fully functional.

 ## Building / Installing